Seneca-144100/IPC144NBB-ONLY-/Workshops/WS3/readme.md

 ## Main logic

-- We will start with a title and a prompt for the user to enter the number of the students in class
+- We will start with printing a title of our program
+- Then we will call the `getNoOfStudents` function, which starts by prompting the user to enter the number of the students in the class.
+This function will return the value read back to the main program.
-- using the `getNoOfStudents` function we will receive the number of students from the user and return it to the main program
+- We will use the number returned by `getNoOfStudents`, and pass it to the `getAverage` function.
-- Then we will pass the number of the students to the `getAverage` function.
-This function will then get the marks of all the students (validating each number to be between 0 and 100) and calculate the average of the whole class.
+- `getAverage` will print a message to enter students marks and then will proceed to obtain the marks of all the students (the function must ensure the user enters a number between 0 and 100 for each mark).
+After obtaining the user's values, calculate the average of the whole class.
 In the end, the function will return the average to the main program.
 - Finally, the main program will pass the number of the students and their class's average to the printReport function.
-The print report function will then display a report, showing the number of students, and their average and will print the letter grade equivalent of the mark by passing it to the `prnGrade` function.
+The print report function will then display a report, showing the number of students, and their average and will print the letter grade equivalent (see table above for number to letter grade conversion) of the mark by passing it to the `prnGrade` function.

 Here is what the main looks like: